WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 Messages can be marked as ephemeral denoting that the identity and content of the message may not be retrieved later.
 The message id is still provided for correlation purposes but should not be treated as a unique identifier by itself.
 Each should be unique within a session but will not guarantee this property across sessions.
 This feature is designed to be used for one-shot mediums like UDP or trivial TCP.

+Early implementations may reject and/or mishandle streams with ephemeral and non-ephemeral messages in the same stream.

 ### Points of Reference

 Each message id may be remembered but it can be expensive to remember them all.
 Thus we have points of reference to define position in a stream relative to its content, assuming there is some determinism in the ordering each time the content is replayed.
 This involves the guarantee that messages sorted before and after that point of reference form a disjoint set.
 Certain mediums can only provide coarser granularity during replay.
 The whole stream itself may not have a total order but the disjoint sets formed by each point of reference do have a total order.
 The observation should be that all points of reference form a total order of legal places one can resume from.